1996 San Francisco 49ers season: Schedule

+Game summaries

-NFC Wild Card Playoff vs Philadelphia Eagles
+NFC Wild Card Playoffs: vs. (5) Philadelphia Eagles

 The 49ers entered the playoffs as the 4th seed.
 Their wild card match-up against the Philadelphia Eagles featured the return of Ricky Watters to San Francisco.
-Many analysts believed that Watters' departure was one of the main reasons the 49ers' dominance declined, so the game was highly anticipated.
+Many analysts believed that Watters's departure was one of the main reasons the 49ers' dominance declined, so the game was highly anticipated.

 The weather was very rainy and windy, but Steve Young's passes were as accurate as they were during the season.
 Despite both offenses moving the ball well, neither was able to score until the second quarter.
 With the score tied at 0–0, a long pass from Young to Jerry Rice set up Young's scamper into the endzone for a touchdown on a draw play.
 Although the 49ers took a 7–0 lead into half time, Young was once again injured.
 At the beginning of the second half, Young's throws were visibly altered.
 However, pain killers were effective enough for him to throw a touchdown pass to Rice before the game was over.
 Unfortunately for San Francisco, Young broke his ribs on the touchdown run, and the injury would force him to leave early in the first quarter the following week.

 Although Philadelphia was able to move the ball at times, the 49ers were able to keep them scoreless.
 San Francisco advanced to the divisional playoffs, and the opponent would again be the Green Bay Packers.

-NFC Divisional Playoff vs Green Bay Packers
+NFC Divisional Playoffs: at (1) Green Bay Packers

 San Francisco fell behind 21–0 early, but battled back to 21–14 part way through the third quarter.
 Special teams were decisively dominated by the Packers.
 To make matters worse, Steve Young only played for a few ineffective plays due to his rib injury.
 Neither team's offense was particularly effective in the game, with San Francisco gaining 196 total yards and Green Bay gaining 210 (including only 79 passing yards).
 However, costly penalties by San Francisco (6 for 42 yards, while Green Bay only had 1 for 5) and outstanding play by the Packers' special teams were the deciding factors (Green Bay averaged 43.2 yards per punt return).

 A muffed kickoff by Green Bay set up a 49ers touchdown, but Green Bay's Desmond Howard returned two kicks for large gains, including one touchdown.
 The final score was Green Bay, 35–14.
 With the 49ers most valuable player out, special teams errors were far too much for San Francisco to remain competitive in the game.
 Green Bay was the eventual Super Bowl champion, and the 49ers' season again ended in defeat against the Packers.